SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 #### StreamListener and Content-based Routing

-Steeltoe Streams supports dispatching messages to multiple handler methods annotated with `StreamListener` based on conditions.
+Steeltoe Stream supports dispatching messages to multiple handler methods annotated with `StreamListener` based on conditions.

 In order to be eligible to support conditional dispatching, the annotated method must not return a value;